We are now recruiting for our clinical trial in Odense. Learn more and apply!

 Hear from Experts

-What healthcare professionals, and those suffering with vaginal discomfort, have to say about Uvisa
+What healthcare professionals have to say about the solution

-In developing our device, we talked to a variety of healthcare professionals and anonymously surveyed hundreds of women who have suffered repeatedly from vaginal infections.
-They all voiced one belief that unified them.
+In developing our device, we talked to healthcare professionals and anonymously surveyed hundreds of women who have suffered repeatedly from vaginal infections.
+Here are some outtakes from what healthcare professionals emphasised about the solution.

 Having a non-pharmacological concept is really important.
 There are many side effects of antibiotics.